United Kingdom

 Special rules exist to deal with situations in which the overseas recipient of the income or capital concerned is a partnership.

 In November 2023, the government announced that it will abolish the ORIP rules in respect of income arising from 31 December 2024.
-The repeal of the ORIP rules will be legislated for in an upcoming Finance Bill and take place alongside the introduction of the UTPR, which it considers will more comprehensively discourage the multinational tax-planning arrangements that ORIP sought to counter.
+Legislation has been introduced in Finance Bill 2024-25 which, when enacted, will achieve this.
+The repeal of the ORIP rules will take place alongside the introduction of the UTPR, which the Government considers will more comprehensively discourage the multinational tax-planning arrangements that ORIP sought to counter.